Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ### SDK Configurations

-Amplitude's JS SDK powers the out-of-the-box integration with Shopify stores.
+Amplitude's JavaScript SDK powers the out-of-the-box integration with Shopify stores.
 This behavior can be extended with custom-defined events and SDK configurations.

 To do this perform the following steps: